 How many red light cameras are currently in operation in Howard County?

-As of mid-2016, there are 27 red light safety camera sites enforcing 27 intersection approaches in Howard County.
+As of 2020, there are 26 red light safety camera sites monitoring 18 intersections in Howard County.
 In sum, the county has installed 50 sites since the program's inception in 1998.
 Many of the sites were subsequently de-activated when red light running and collisions decreased sufficiently at the locations.